At a glance

 - statistical purposes.

 If you are processing special category data, you also need to identify an additional condition for processing this type of data.
-Read our guidance on special category data for more information.
-The Data Protection Bill includes specific draft conditions for parliamentary, statutory or governmental functions in the substantial public interest – more guidance on this and other conditions will follow when the Bill is finalised.
+The Data Protection Act 2018 includes specific conditions for parliamentary, statutory or governmental functions in the substantial public interest.
+Read the special category data page of this guide for our latest guidance on these provisions.

 To help you meet your accountability and transparency obligations, remember to: